collabnix/wasmlabs/python/wasmer/README.md

+# Getting Started with Wasmer - A WebAssembly Runtime for Python Developers

 This tutorial will guide you through the process of getting started with Wasmer, a WebAssembly runtime for Python.
 Wasmer allows you to run WebAssembly modules securely and efficiently in your Python applications.

 ## Installation